MihaelIsaev/UIKitPlus/README.md

 | ✅ | Slider | UISlider |
 | ✅ | Toggle | UISwitch |

+### ✋ Readme below should be updated, cause there are a lot of new features in v1.0.0 and higher

 ### View
 It is just a simple view with ability to customize it declarative way
 ```swift